openstack/kolla-ansible/doc/source/reference/compute/nova-guide.rst

 * nova_spice_html5: configures whether the HTML5 transcoding proxy used by Horizon is enabled, and defaults to ``true``.
+* nova_spice_require_secure: configures whether SPICE connections require that the connection be secured by TLS.
+This defaults to ``false`` to remain compatible with previous installations.
+Note that ``true`` implies configuration and deployment of TLS certificates.

+Additionally ``spice`` has the following configuration options passed directly through to ``nova``:

 * nova_spice_image_compression: which compression algorithm to use for images when using the SPICE console type.
 Defaults to ``auto_glz``.
 * nova_spice_jpeg_compression: whether or not to use JPEG compression with